 1. Pre-contractual information

-Before customers book the Package, they must be provided with information on the main characteristics of the Package, the total price of the Package, the name and details of the organiser and information on the cancellation policy.
+Before customers book the Package, they must be provided with information on the main characteristics of the Package (i.e. what is included in the package and any exceptions, such as whether service charges are included or whether the offer of a meal includes drinks), the total price of the Package, the name and details of the organiser and information on the cancellation policy.

 The pre-contractual information has to be accompanied by standard information forms that make customers aware of the key protections associated with buying a package holiday, including telling them if they are not covered by the regulations.